obtitus/barnehagefakta_osm/README.md

 * `barnehagefakta_get.py` is intended to be a general script for downloading (with a local cache) json files from http://barnehagefakta.no/api/barnehage/<nsrid>.

-* The api does not currently give a list of nsrids so `barnehageregister_nbrId.py` parses https://nbr.udir.no/sok for a given kommune-nr.
+* The api did not give a list of valid nsrids when I wrote this, so `barnehageregister_nbrId.py` parses https://nbr.udir.no/sok for a given kommune-nr.
   The file kommunenummer.py contains a dictionary of kommune-nr and name.